When you left the doctor's office after your autoimmune diagnosis…

 (1) Go Gluten-free

 I know, I know… this is probably not what you wanted to hear.
+Unfortunately though, gluten sensitivity has been found in EVERY case of autoimmune disease where it has been studied.

 Gluten (a protein found in wheat, barley, rye, and triticale) is a tricky little beast too, maneuvering its way into our immune systems in several different ways.
 Because it's a foreign “invader”, our immune system ramps up for attack, decreases regulation of autoantibody creation, and increases activity (which means more attacking of our tissues).